The Furry Fandom – One wolf’s guide to the world of Furries

 The furry fandom

 Okay, so these furries are more or less part of what is called the furry fandom.
-Unlike many fan communities that splash out on really expensive kit, the furry fandom is often quite DIY in its approach – many of the props, furry art and fursuits (I’ll explain later) are made by the fans themselves.
+Unlike many fan communities who splash out on really expensive kit, the furry fandom is often quite DIY in its approach.
+Fans make many of the props, furry art and fursuits (I’ll explain later) themselves.

 Having said that, the furry fandom has been hugely influenced by corporate cute-animal-creators like Disney, Warner Bros, Nintendo and the like.
 Furry artwork, comics and literature often bounces off creations by these big creative zaibatsus.
 Secondary to the furry art and literature are furry-inspired music and other means of creative expression.
 For the most part, the furry fandom is largely visual.